Table of Contents_

 When you make a cup of coffee with a Moka pot, you need each of the parts, including the water tank, filter basket, and upper chamber.
 After brewing your pot of coffee, you expect your cups of coffee to be bold and sweet.

-After loading your filter basket with your medium grind coffee grounds, you place your Moka pot on the stove.
+After loading your filter basket with your medium-grind coffee grounds, you place your Moka pot on the stove.
 The stovetop warms the water inside the water tank, building steam pressure within.

 The 1-1.5 bars of pressure forces the hot water through the filter basket with the ground coffee beans.
 The liquid with the extracted flavors and caffeine bubbles up into the upper chamber of the coffee pot.
 This portion of the product holds the coffee before you serve it.
+Alternatively, if you need to make more than a single cup on the stove, you can read about the best stovetop percolators.

 If you decide to heat your water in the water reservoir, handle it with an oven mitt or towel to avoid burning yourself.